 We think that this is the best time to provide you with our Eurovision 2021 predictions.
 It is worth reminding that due to COVID-19 virus outbreak, Eurovision 2020 has been cancelled and postponed for the next year.
 Eurovision 2021 will be held in May in Rotterdam, Netherlands.
 That’s thanks to Duncan Laurence, who won the 2019 edition with his song ‘Arcade’, scoring an incredible 498 points to just pip Italy to the post.
-The odds for Eurovision 2021 are 4,33 for Switzerland and Malta, 7.50 for France and 9.00 for Bulgaria.
+For the 2021 Eurovision bookmakers have odds that are 3.30 for Italy and 4.30 for France.

 The 65th edition, which will be the first hosted on Dutch soil since 1980, will bring together the usual brand of camp entertainment, political voting and, somewhere amongst it all, some music!
 The identity of the Eurovision 2021 winner is likely to come from a small shortlist of countries that have a fine history in this competition, and for whom the voting system works very much in their favour.

 It’s that logic which informs our Eurovision 2021 betting tips and predictions, and guides us towards finding a winner in a competition that can be very fruitful for punters.
 So here’s our Eurovision 2021 preview.

 The Eurovision Song Contest is a fantastic betting heat for punters.
 There will be 26 countries that perform in the final, and we already know the identity of those who probably won’t win it.